List of The Emperor's New Groove characters: Yzma

 Yzma (/ˈiːzmə/ EE-zmə; voiced initially by Eartha Kitt) is Kuzco's primary parental guardian and advisor, and the main antagonist of the franchise.
 She is a conniving and power-hungry woman who wields potions that enable her to transform others into animals and continues to pursue vengeance against Kuzco while he grows into a wiser ruler.
+Yzma is cruel, but comically eccentric, often calling herself beautiful even though all other characters in the series consider her appearance "scary beyond all reason".
+She is intelligent and comes up with grandiose plans and schemes with a set objective in mind, but fails to pay attention to the minor details of it.
+More often than not, such neglect causes the scheme to backfire on her.

 In the first film, Yzma formulates a complicated plan to kill Kuzco before deciding to simply poison him.
 The concept of her formulating a nonsensical plan before settling on an easier-to-pull-off idea (always a potion) would later be used as a running gag in The Emperor's New School.

 In the television series House of Mouse, Yzma makes a brief cameo appearance in the episode "Pluto vs. Figaro".

 Yzma was one of the villains in the show Villains Tonight! for Disney Cruise Line's Disney Magic and Disney Dream.

 In the Descendants franchise, she has a daughter named Yzla who appears in the Isle of the Lost novel series.
 In the animated short series Descendants: Wicked World, she has a son named Zevon (voiced by Bradley Steven Perry), who acts as the main antagonist in the series' second season.